mysticetus-inc/dotcom/site/content/product/_index.md

 {{< components/feature-highlight
 	title="Independent Review of Critical Projects"
-	subTitle="Comprehenisive Verification and Validation of Complex Projects" text="We know how to create and deploy technology.
+	subTitle="Comprehenisive Verification and Validation of Complex - or out of control - Projects" text="We know how to create and deploy technology.
 We've spent our lives doing just that.
-Uncovering and delivering actionable feedback is never easy and is often not comprehensive.
-Redefining a project's path to success is, frankly, hard.
-We can review, assess, and help in the recovery of a project and reign in costs.
-We tell it like it is so you can see and address the hard decisions timely." image="Independent-Verification-Validation-Project-Review-MTS-Mysticetus.png"
+Redefining a project's path to success is, frankly, hard - and depends on blunt, actionable feedback.
+We can review, assess, and help in the recovery of an project and reign in costs.
+Unlike internal teams, we don't have a horse in your corporate race.
+We'll tell it like it is so you can make the hard decisions." image="Independent-Verification-Validation-Project-Review-MTS-Mysticetus.png"
 	imagePosition="left"